espruino/EspruinoDocs/info/Bangle.js2 Technical.md

 * [`BANGLEJS2.py`](https://github.com/espruino/Espruino/blob/master/boards/BANGLEJS2.py) describes the build
   * The `SPIFLASH` device causes `SPIFLASH_BASE` to be defined, which enables external SPI flash memory support in [`jshardware.c`](https://github.com/espruino/Espruino/blob/master/targets/nrf5x/jshardware.c)

+If you don't want to use Espruino and would prefer to develop your app as bare-metal in C, [check out the example in the BangleJS2BareMetal repository](https://github.com/espruino/BangleJS2BareMetal)

 Hardware
 --------